DevTechConnect/DevTechConnect/README.md

 ## Getting Started

 Once cloned to your local machine, make sure your local SQL server is up and running.
-Manually create a database entitiled, 'devtech_db', then feed in the seeds.Once navigating to the cloned directory, enter 'npm run dev' inside of your terminal.
+Manually create a database entitiled, 'devtech_db', then feed in the seeds.
+Once navigating to the cloned directory, enter 'npm run dev' inside of your terminal.

 ### Prerequisites